codingsince1985/checksum/README.md

 ```
 License
 ==
-geo-goang is distributed under the terms of the MIT license.
+checksum is distributed under the terms of the MIT license.
 See LICENSE for details.